Ladvien/ladvien.github.io/_posts/2019-10-27-generating-lego-training-data-cnn.md

 # Python RAMPS Class

-To increase resuability of the code, I've abstracted the RAMPs controller Python class.
+To increase resuability of the code, I've abstracted the RAMPs controller code into a Python class.
 This class is called by the script above.
-It is block code which handles sending the commands, polling the Arduino, and reports received information.
+It is blocking code which handles sending commands, polling the Arduino, and reports received information.

 ```python
 #!/usr/bin/env python3